anish-sahoo/PiPicoW_Epaper_Project/README.md

 # PiPicoW_Epaper_Project
 Codebase for Challenge 2 of the UNO IT Innovation Cup

-## Hardware
+## Hardware & Software Used
-Raspberry Pi Pico W & Waveshare Pico ePaper 2.13
+- Raspberry Pi Pico W & Waveshare Pico ePaper 2.13
+- Thonny IDE

 ## Problem Statement
 These days, children are starting to turn to social media for entertainment, leading to a day-to-day loss in motivation and curiosity.
 With our Raspberry Pi Pico W, E-ink display and our knowledge of Python, we developed an innovative solution.